 Regular transport may not work, the activities you have planned could be on vacation aaand the place would be overwhelmed by tourist crowds.
 Here is a helpful site to check for national holidays.

-Unless you want to meet more tourists than locals, you will have to pick something a month before or after the best period.
-Be wary not to choose too bad of a month though.
-You don’t want your trip ruined by any weather conditions.
-The most popular months are usually the summer ones and around the holidays in December.
+Unless you want to meet more tourists than locals, you will have to pick something a month before or after the top tourist period.
+Be wary not to choose too bad of a month, though.
+You don’t want to be stuck in a hurricane or something.
+The most popular months are usually the summer ones and the December holidays.

 Here is a great site to help you avoid any wet seasons.

 - You don’t have a specific destination?
 Check Skyscanner’s inspire map or Google flights for ideas and best deals.

 You have your destination, and you’ve picked your travel month; It’s time to find a way to get there.
 Searching for a good flight is trickier than it sounds, but if you follow my tips, I can guarantee you’ll find what you are looking for.

 - Start looking around three months before your desired departure.
 Check the prices every day for a week to see the average and set yourself a price goal – approximately 20% less than the average price.
 Make sure you check other airports in the area too.

 - Be Flexible with your dates.
 Sometimes the same flight, just a day or two later (or earlier), can save you hundreds of dollars.